 Research, development and innovation form the basis for Germany‘s prosperity and competitiveness.

+Research, development and innovation form the basis for Germany’s prosperity and competitiveness.
 Viable solutions for environmentally friendly energy, efficient health care, sustainable mobility, secure communication and secure production in Germany cannot be developed without progress in science and technology.
 The challenges Germany is facing are shared by other countries in Europe and around the world.

 Germany has invested more funds in research and development (R&D) in recent years than ever before.
 The Federal Government’s expenditure on R&D rose by 9 billion euros between 2005 and 2018 to 17.3 billion euros in 2018.
 This represents an increase of about 92%.
 Between 2017 and 2018, the R&D expenditure of German industry increased by about 4.8% to 72.1 billion euros.
 Government and industry together spent 104.7 billion euros on R&D in 2018.
 This represents 3.13% of Germany’s gross domestic product (GDP).
 This means that Germany again achieved the target of the Europe 2020 strategy of spending an annual 3% of GDP on R&D, as it already did in 2017.